godaddy/tartufo/README.md

                                   included unless otherwise excluded via the
                                   --exclude-paths option.

-  -ip, --include-path-patterns TEXT
-                                  Specify a regular expression which matches
-                                  Git object paths to include in the scan.
-                                  This option can be specified multiple times to include multiple patterns.
-If not
-                                  provided (default), all Git object paths are included unless otherwise excluded via the
-                                  --exclude-path-patterns option.

-  -x, --exclude-paths FILENAME    [DEPRECATED] Use `--exclude-path-patterns`.
-                                  File with regular expressions (one per
+  -x, --exclude-paths FILENAME    File with regular expressions (one per
                                   line), none of which may match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments